0%

 Key Rules

-• Cards enter Channel face-down unless flipped face-up from a card ability or effect
+• Cards enter Channel face-down unless flipped face-up from a card effect

 • Face-up cards generate 1 Soul when spent like normal